-Benin: In the National Community-driven development Project (FY05, IDA US$50 million plus US$12 million additional financing), 1,518 communities (40 percent of the communities in Benin) completed infrastructure sub-projects, resulting in the construction or rehabilitation of 3,170 classrooms, 144 health centers, and 101 water and sanitation systems.
-Some 158,500 students are enrolled in schools constructed or rehabilitated under the project, representing 10 percent of total primary school enrollment in the country.
-Over 23,000 people have gained access to an improved water source, about 8 percent of the annual expansion observed in the access of rural populations to improved water concentrated among the poorest populations.
-An additional 38,000 people (77 percent women) in 512 previously unserved communities gained access to micro-finance services At the national and sectoral level, the project was successful in using a structured approach to integrating CDD into national policies and sectoral strategies.
+Benin: the National Community-Driven development Project, which closed in 2012, supported 1,518 communities (40 percent of the communities in Benin) to finance infrastructure sub-projects, resulting in the construction or rehabilitation of 3,170 classrooms, 144 health centers, and 101 water and sanitation systems.
+Some 158,500 students are enrolled in schools supported under the project, representing 10 percent of total primary school enrollment in the country.
+Over 23,000 people have gained access to an improved water source, about 8 percent of the annual expansion observed among the poorest rural populations.
+An additional 38,000 people (77% women) in 512 previously unserved communities gained access to micro-finance.
+The government continues to use the same approach under the ongoing Decentralized Community-Driven Services Project.

 Morocco: The first National Initiative for Human Development (INDH) financed more than 22,000 community-driven sub-projects, providing over 5 million beneficiaries with access to basic social and economic infrastructure services, and training.
 Access to services were reported increased by an average of 78% for men, 70% for women, and 53% for youth (all exceeding initial project targets).
 External financing for the program was more than doubled by national and local governments, indicating the high levels of support, and more than 50% of beneficiaries participated in the planning and implementation of sub-projects, indicating the degree to which the program principles were upheld.
 A second phase of the project, begun in 2012, has expanded the target population, geographic scope and resource allocation.